 The Board Remuneration Committee is responsible to provide a formal and transparent procedure for the remuneration of Directors and CEO.
-The Board Remuneration Committee also reviews and endorses, where appropriate the remuneration of key senior management officers as recommended by regional management and lines of business.
+The Board Remuneration Committee also reviews and endorses, where appropriate the remuneration of Senior Officers and Other Material Risk Taker as recommended by regional management and lines of business.

 The Board Remuneration Committee meets at least once a year.
-During the financial year ended 31 December 2022, the Board Remuneration Committee met 2 times and the attendance at the Remuneration Committee meeting is as follows:
+During the financial year ended 31 December 2024, the Board Remuneration Committee met 2 times and the attendance at the Remuneration Committee meeting is as follows: